jinghaihan/gh-secrets-sync/README.md

    - Repository permissions > Actions: Read and write
    - Metadata
 5. Click "Generate token"
-6. Add the token as a repository secret named `GITHUB_PAT` in your central repository
+6. Add the token as a repository secret named `GH_PAT` in your central repository

 ## License